proceduretech/careers/software-engineer.md

 __We welcome all applicants__ regardless of race, color, ethnicity, actual or perceived sexual identity, gender identity, ability, disability, religious beliefs or disbeliefs, national origin, age, or marital status.

 ## How to apply
-If you like what you read above and are interested to join us, drop a mail at [Join Us][mail-address].
+If you like what you read above and are interested to join us, drop a mail with your resume/github profile at [Join Us][mail-address].

 [mail-address]: mailto:join-us@theprocedure.in